waterdrinkerAP/deathland/Deathland_lore.md

     *a big drop of water falls on Kavadar and he receives the blue power from Buble'Blu*<br/>

-Buble'Blu leaves and many mixed-colored beings come to attack Kavadar.
+Buble'Blu leaves and many Color Beings come to attack Kavadar.
 Most of them are from colors that he already met, but some of them are other colors like Brown and Pink.<br/>